missael07/tlc-dental-server/README.md

 # tlc-dental-server
-This is an static page for TLC Dental
+This is the server for the TLC-Dental project